Kuanhao-Chao/LiftOn/docs/source/index.rst

 .. ==================

 LiftOn is a homology-based lift-over tool designed to accurately map annotations in GFF or GTF between assemblies.
-This tool is constructed on the foundation of the fantastic `Liftoff <https://academic.oup.com/bioinformatics/article/37/12/1639/6035128?login=true>`_ and integrates `miniprot <https://academic.oup.com/bioinformatics/article/39/1/btad014/6989621>`_ protein alignment for an improved homology-based lift-over process.
+This tool is constructed on the foundation of the fantastic `Liftoff <https://academic.oup.com/bioinformatics/article/37/12/1639/6035128?login=true>`_ and integrates `miniprot <https://academic.oup.com/bioinformatics/article/39/1/btad014/6989621>`_ protein alignment for an improved protein-coding gene lift-over process.

 ..
 LiftOn improves the protein-coding gene annotations and improves same or closely-related species lift-over!